-The Fallout community never gives up and creates mods that aim at fixing the most glaring problems in Bethesda games.
+The Fallout community never gives up.
+Without fail, it creates mods that aim at fixing the most glaring problems in Bethesda games.
 The latest installment in the series, Fallout 76, has been rushed out for a release and thus has the least approval of its fanbase.

 Mods presented in this list don't fix every single issue in Fallout 76, but they will make your life much easier.
 You will get the chance to improve your Inventory filtering system, change the way your game looks from the most realistic to extremely colorful, and even keep your gun away when not in use.